-The South Carolina Office of the Attorney General, Department of Crime Victim Assistance Grants, has been designated as the State Administering Agency (SAA) for the Services Training Officers Prosecution (STOP) portion of the VAWA funds, authorized originally under Title IV of the Violent Crime Control and Law Enforcement Act of 1994 and reauthorized approximately every five years.
-Appropriations for VAWA are part of the United States Department of Justice Office on Violence Against Women (OVW) budget, and subject to approval by Congress.
+The South Carolina Office of the Attorney General, Department of Crime Victim Assistance Grants, has been designated as the SAA for the VAWA Services, Training, Officers and Prosecutors (STOP) Formula Grant program funds.
+VAWA was authorized originally under Title IV of the Violent Crime Control and Law Enforcement Act of 1994 and is reauthorized approximately every five years.
+Appropriations for VAWA are part of the USDOJ Office on Violence Against Women (OVW) budget and subject to approval by Congress.